-The Visian ICL is a long lasting solution for refractive error.
+The Visian ICL is a long-lasting solution for refractive error.
 Through its myopia treatment, the Visian ICL offers excellent quality of vision.

 The Visian ICL Advantages

 - Quality of Vision – The Visian ICL produces not only improved visual acuity, but also excellent visual quality.
-Many patients experience the “Wow” factor when they experience the immediate improvement in the quality of their vision.
+Many patients experience the “Wow” factor when they experience an immediate improvement in the quality of their vision.

 - Biocompatibility – Collamer, the 100 percent pure collagen copolymer lens material of the Visian ICL, is not viewed as a foreign object by the body’s immune system.

 - Versatility – The Visian ICL offers a wider treatment range for myopia than LASIK and PRK procedures.

 - Simplicity – Unlike traditional contact lenses, once the Visian ICL is implanted in the eye, there is no additional maintenance needed.